jasonshamilton/MSBuild17/ContainerDependencies.md

 # Stepwise Approach

-Based on the transformation needs 3 main playbooks were defined, Managing Client Dependencies, Distribution Model for Hybrid APIM, and Containerization Using Azure Service Fabric, to support the holistic Containerization Strategy
+Based on the transformation needs 3 main playbooks were defined to support the holistic Containerization Strategy
+1. Client Dependency Playbook
+2. API Publication + Distribution Playbook
+3. ASF + Docker Containerization Playbook

 ## Managing Client Dependencies
 This section summarizes a summary playbook for using Nuget as a mechanism for dependency resolution